 PWk: Prod, Tlk: GS2, Datacash: Live

-Best of all, the majority of Rome’s attractions are within walking distance of each other, so you’ll be able to soak up the Roman way of life as you walk to the Pantheon or the Trevi Fountain.
-Maybe you’ll discover a hidden church with beautiful frescoes or a secret trattorie serving excellent wine from the Lazio hills.
+Best of all, the majority of Rome’s attractions are within walking distance of each other, so you’ll be able to soak up the Roman way of life as you walk to the Pantheon or Trevi Fountain.
+Maybe you’ll discover a hidden church with beautiful frescoes or a secret trattoria serving excellent wine from the Lazio hills.
+(See our small-group food tour.)
 That’s when the phrase ‘when in Rome’ really comes in handy...

-The city was one of the centres of the Renaissance from around the 14th century, seeing both Baroque and Neoclassicism flourish.
+The city was one of the centres of the Renaissance from around the 14th century, seeing both baroque and neoclassicism flourish.
 Much of this period gave Rome the breathtaking sights and art that bring millions of visitors every year, from Michelangelo’s Piazza del Campidoglio to the Trevi Fountain.
-Finally, in the 20th century, it settled as capital of the Italian Republic and earned its place on the UNESCO list as a World Heritage Site.
+Finally, in the 20th century, it settled as the capital of the Italian Republic and earned its place on UNESCO's World Heritage List.